matrix-org/matrix-spec/content/client-server-api/_index.md

 and refresh tokens are now bound to the device associated with the initial refresh token.

-By default, the [Login](#login) and [Registration](#account-registration)
-processes auto-generate a new `device_id`.
-A client is also free to generate its own `device_id` or, provided the user remains the same, reuse a device: in either case the client should pass the `device_id` in the request body.
+During login or registration, the access token should be associated to a `device_id`.
+The legacy [Login](#legacy-login) and [Registration](#legacy-account-registration) processes auto-generate a new `device_id`, but a client is also free to provide its own `device_id`.
+With the OAuth 2.0 API, the `device_id` is always provided by the client.
+The client can generate a new `device_id` or, provided the user remains the same, reuse an existing device.
 If the client sets the `device_id`, the server will invalidate any access and refresh tokens previously assigned to that device.

 ### Refreshing access tokens